Macrometacorp/docs/docs/photoniq/fingerprinting/get-started-fingerprinting.md

 </body>
 ```

-## Digital Fingerprinting Response Headers
+## Fingerprint Response Headers

-Digital Fingerprinting returns the following headers in the response:
+Fingerprint returns the following headers in the response:

 - `x-photoniq-dsid` - The device signature
 - `x-photoniq-vid` - The visitor ID